Hall Annual Accounts

-The accounts encompass the finances of operating and hiring out the Village Hall premises and up to 31st March 2019 also included the running of the Village Hall Bar.
+Until March 31 2019 the annual accounts encompass the finances of operating and hiring out the Village Hall premises including the operation of the bar.
 However, from 1st April 2019, the bar operation was transferred to a new wholly owned subsidiary, Metfield Village Hall Trading Ltd (see below for more details).

-As required by law, the annual accounts are published on the Charity Commission website by 31st January at the latest each year.
+As required by law, the annual Village Hall return is published on the Charity Commission website by 31st January at the latest each year.
 The accounts for Metfield Village Hall Trading Ltd are lodged with Companies House.

 The year to 31 March 2018 was the first full operating year since the reopening of the Village Hall after the major facilities upgrade financed by a grant from the Big Lottery Fund.
 Total Income during this period was £42,491 while Total Expenditure was £31,064.

 This performance is well ahead of that forecast in the business plan on which our Lottery Grant was predicated.
 This is due to the dedication of the many volunteers who give freely of their time to run the Hall and Hall Bar together with the continuing support of all the hirers of our excellent facilities and particularly the loyal commitment of the residents of Metfield and the surrounding area.

 This result means that Metfield Village Hall finances are now on a much more sound footing and the Hall is no longer under a constant financial pressure to survive.